mariadb-corporation/MaxScale/Documentation/Tutorials/MySQL-Replication-Read-Write-Splitting-Tutorial.md

 # Starting MariaDB MaxScale

-Upon completion of the configuration process MariaDB MaxScale is ready to be started.
+Upon completion of the configuration MariaDB MaxScale is ready to be started.
 This may either be done manually by running the `maxscale` command or via the service interface.

 ```
 % maxscale